 Individual development projects within or near the safety and/or compatibility zones depicted on Figure 5.7-2 will be required to ensure consistency from the Airport Land Use Commission to comply, and be compatible with, the land use standards in the applicable airport compatibility plan.
 The Land Use and Urban Design Element of the General Plan has been developed to avoid allowing intensive new uses within the airport-influence areas of these three airports.
-Policies include development controls limiting development within areas subject to height noise levels and limiting the intensity and height of development within aircraft hazard zones.
+Policies include development controls limiting development within aircraft hazard zones.
 With compliance with General Plan policies, and since individual development projects will be required to comply with existing County and City Airport Plans, impacts related to hazards from airports at the General Plan level are less than significant.